Persons with mental illnesses should not be left at mercy of family members: NHRC chairperson | Education

 A delegation of the NHRC led by its chairperson visited and inspected the Institute of Mental Health and Hospital, Agra, and also held a workshop on July 27-28, officials said on Thursday.

+Persons suffering from mental illness have an equal share in civil and property rights, he was quoted as saying in the statement.

-The rights panel had recently received a report from authorities that pointed towards ''shortcomings and difficulties in the functioning'' of the institution in Uttar Pradesh.
+The rights panel had recently received a report from authorities that pointed toward ''shortcomings and difficulties in the functioning'' of the institution in Uttar Pradesh.

-Mishra said before moving on to emulate the best practices, it is important to address the ''problems faced by the Institute, including shortage of medical and administrative staff and timely payments of salary and required budget of the Institute for effective functioning of the Institution''.
+Justice Mishra said before moving on to emulate the best practices, it is important to address the ''problems faced by the institute, including shortage of medical and administrative staff and timely payments of salary and required budget of the institute for effective functioning of the Institution''.

-Addressing issues relating to large number of vacancies and filling up the vacant posts was also discussed.
+Addressing issues relating to a large number of vacancies and filling up the vacant posts was also discussed, the statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)